grayresearch/CX/CHARTER.md

 and to *signal* errors; and then discover that a second CX is available, select it, and issue its custom instructions.
 And so forth.

 CX instructions may access a hart's current CX's current state context.
+CX instructions are the only means to access CX state, providing CX isolation, providing composition invariance.
 A CX state context may include *CX-scoped* CSRs.
-There may be any number of state contexts, per CX, per system.
-Although there is typically one state context per hart per CX, in full generality, *n* harts may share access to one state context, and one hart may access *n* different contexts over time.
-Uniform means of CX state context access allows a CX-aware operating system to manage/save/restore any CX state context, unmodified.
+There may be any number of state contexts, per CX, per system, with an arbitary, dynamic, software managed hart-to-CX-context mapping.
+Uniform means of CX state context access enables a CX-aware operating system to manage/save/restore any CX state context, unmodified.

-The (separate, optional) hardware interfaces simplify reuse of composable extension unit (CXU) *implementations* (e.g., RTL modules).
-They enable automated composition of a DAG of CPUs and CXUs into one system.
+The optional hardware interfaces provide reuse of composable extension unit (CXU) *implementations* (which may be RTL modules).
+They support automated composition of a DAG of CPUs and CXUs into one system.
 Each CXU implements one or more CXs.
-In response to a CX instruction, a CPU issues a CXU request, routed to the hart's selected CX's CXU, and its response is routed back to the CPU.
-The interfaces specify CXU ports and function.
-They support at least combinational, pipelined, and flow-controlled signaling.
+In response to a CX instruction, a CPU delegates the instruction to the hart's currently selected CXU.

-The extension and interfaces must fulfil these requirements: composability, conflict-freedom, decentralization, stable binaries, composable hardware, uniformity (of scope, naming, discovery, versioning, error signaling, state management, access control), performance, frugality, security, and longevity.
+The extension and interfaces must fulfil these requirements: composability, conflict-freedom, decentralization, stable binaries, composable hardware, uniformity (of scope, naming, discovery, versioning, error signaling, state management, access control), frugality, security, performance, and longevity.
 In particular:

 1. *Composability:* The behavior of a CX or CX library does not change when combined together with other CXs or ordinary *non-composable* custom